Outreach: Workshops, Programs, Presentations, and Consultations

 A hand with palm facing up, stretched out to signify outreach

-Prevention and outreach allows for Counseling and Psychological Services (CAPS) staff to connect, educate and intervene with the larger UCF community and ultimately strengthen our “community of caring.”
-Providing education and prevention to university students, faculty and staff is often called outreach.
+Outreach prevention allows for Counseling and Psychological Services (CAPS) staff to connect, educate and intervene with the larger UCF campus to strengthen our “community of caring.”

-Outreach is a broad term and includes facilitating workshops (e.g., stress management, introduction to mental health services, how to help someone in distress), forming liaison relationships with units and departments focused on student needs, consulting between faculty, staff, parents and concerned students about a student who may be in distress, and being present at numerous events.
+This includes facilitating workshops (e.g., stress management, introduction to mental health services, how to help someone in distress), forming liaison relationships with units and departments focused on supporting student mental health and well-being, consulting with faculty, staff, parents and/or concerned students about a student in distress, and/or participating in campus events related to mental health and well-being.
+Below are outreach workshops, events, tools and programs that CAPS offers that extends UCF’s mental health support to our students.

 Each semester, CAPS offers a variety of drop-in free workshops focused on developing skills or exploring topics that help students.

-Click HERE for more information about workshops and to see current list of Spring 2023 workshops.
+Click HERE for more information about workshops and to see current list of workshops.

 All workshops are offered virtually through Zoom at this time.